-We are able to offer LGF counselling clients the opportunity to work with an Art therapist or a Dramatherapist.
+We are currently looking at ways to offer LGF counselling clients the opportunity to work with an Art therapist or a Drama therapist.
 Creative therapies can be particularly helpful to people who find it hard to express their thoughts and feelings verbally.
 However, this does not exclude people who are able to express their thoughts and feelings but want to work in a more creative way.

 We’ll be updating our website with more details in due course.